-The Investment Menu, comprising the Core Menu and the Full Menu, lists all the available investments which are approved by the Trustee, including their applicable holding limits and minimum investment and withdrawal amounts (where applicable).
+The Investment Menu lists all the available investments which are approved by the Trustee, including their applicable holding limits and minimum investment and withdrawal amounts (where applicable).
 This menu is updated from time to time and is available via the Secure Online Portal free of charge or on request from the Trustee or your financial adviser.